To learn how to create a new document using tags please jump to the following article Creating a Document using Tags in RMail

 - Optional Field Indicator

-Order is any positive numeric value that denotes the order in which the fields are displayed to the signer in the Web Signing interface from top to bottom.
+A numeric value that indicates the order in which the fields are displayed to the signer on the “document signature page”, from top to bottom.

-The following are different field types you can use in the word document.
+The following shows examples of the different field types you can use in the Word document.

-It is mandatory to specify the length of Numeric (N) and Alpha-Numeric (AN) fields whilst creating a tag.
+It is mandatory to specify the length of Numeric (N) and Alpha-Numeric (AN) fields when creating a tag.

-Example: AN20 denotes an alphanumeric tag which has a provision for the signer to enter a maximum of 20 characters.
+Example: AN20 denotes an alphanumeric tag that has a provision for the signer to enter a maximum of 20 characters.